bee-produced/bee-built/bee.persistent/README.md

 ### Define Entities

-If one has worked with JPA, the following will be familiar. `lib.data` is a JPA superset which ironically limits functionality by design.
+If one has worked with JPA, the following will be familiar. `bee.persistent` is a JPA superset which ironically limits functionality by design.

 > No JPA experience?
-Start with some [fundamentals](https://www.baeldung.com/jpa-entities) before continuing  your `lib.data` journey!
+Start with some [fundamentals](https://www.baeldung.com/jpa-entities) before continuing  your `bee.persistent` journey!

 In contrast to JPA one can use and is even encouraged to use data classes for entities.
-Immutability is not a problem for `lib.data` as all changes to entities are flushed at any step or [even directly mapped to database circumventing the persistence context](https://thorben-janssen.com/criteria-updatedelete-easy-way-to/).
+Immutability is not a problem for `bee.persistent` as all changes to entities are flushed at any step or [even directly mapped to database circumventing the persistence context](https://thorben-janssen.com/criteria-updatedelete-easy-way-to/).

-However, there are some important gotchas that can be tolerated in JPA but not in `lib.data`:
+However, there are some important gotchas that can be tolerated in JPA but not in `bee.persistent`:

 * Use `Set<T>` instead of `List<T>` for collections